Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Two--hole states

-We shall focus on the two lowest two--hole energy levels at zero magnetic field.
-The ground level is a singlet (state $|S\rangle$, corresponding in the following to $k=1$), while the first excited level is a triplet of degenerate states ($|T_- \rangle$, $|T_0\rangle$ and $|T_+\rangle$, corresponding respectively to $k=2$, $3$ and $4$).
-These degeneracies are analogous to those found in the single--band two--electron case.
-However, in that standard case singlet and triplet are eigenstates of $\boldsymbol{J}^2$ with eigenvalues $J=0$ and $J=1$, respectively, while the four--band two--hole case that we are treating is more complicated, as the eigenstates of the Hamiltonian are linear combinations of several two--particle spinors with different values of $J$.
+The lowest--energy two--hole states at zero magnetic field consist of a ground singlet ($|S\rangle$, corresponding in the following to $k=1$) and an excited triplet (degenerate states $|T_- \rangle$, $|T_0\rangle$ and $|T_+\rangle$, corresponding respectively to $k=2$, $3$ and $4$).
+These degeneracies are analogous to those found in the single--band two--electron system.
+However, in that standard case singlet and triplet are eigenstates of $\boldsymbol{J}^2$ with eigenvalues $J=0$ and $J=1$, respectively, while the four--band two--hole system that we are treating is more complicated, as the eigenstates of the Hamiltonian are linear combinations of several two--particle spinors with different values of $J$.

-The energy gap between the singlet and the triplet states decreases as a function of the interdot distance, faster than the tunneling--induced gap between the single--particle bonding and antibonding states, for both Si and Ge quantum dots (Fig.~\ref{fig:sing trip en}).
-This is analogous to what is expected within a Hubbard--model picture, where the singlet--triplet energy splitting decays with the interdot distance as the second power of the hopping parameter.
+As the interdot distance increases, the singlet--triplet energy gap decreases faster than the tunneling--induced gap between the single--particle bonding and antibonding states, for both Si and Ge DQDs (Fig.~\ref{fig:sing trip en}).
+This is analogous to what is expected within a Hubbard--model picture, where the singlet--triplet energy splitting decays with increasing interdot distance as the second power of the hopping parameter.